yasarigno/AWS-based-WebSites/README.md

-# AWS-based-WebSites
+# AWS based WebSites
-I build multiple websites such as static (on S3), serverless (with AWS Lambda), virtualized (on an EC2 virtual machine)and PaaS (AWS Beanstalk)
+I build multiple websites:
+  - static (on S3),
+  - serverless (with AWS Lambda),
+  - virtualized (on an EC2 virtual machine),
+  - PaaS (AWS Beanstalk)

 ## A Static S3 Website on AWS